-I really do love cranberries!
-The unique taste of them.
-Their beautiful deep red color, nutritional attributes, even their shiny, glossy texture!
-The interesting way they are grown and harvested.
-And of course, their special significance at Christmas and all the memories that enjoying cranberries over the years, conjures up.
+And of course, their special significance at Christmas and all the memories that enjoying cranberries over the years, conjures up. 🙂

-My blog-bud Caroline Brown over at Earth Friendly Gardening has graciously agreed to do a co-post (new blog word???LOL) on cranberries.
-I’m providing a cranberry loaf recipe (see end of this post) and Caroline shares her wisdom on this fall fav. fruit in today’s Earth Friendly gardening post .
+I’m providing a cranberry loaf recipe (see end of this post) and Caroline shares her wisdom on this fall fav. fruit in this archive post from:

 Cranberry Mandarin Christmas Loaf

-I know I’ve learned a thing or two about cranberries, reading Caroline’s post.
-I hope you will enjoy the interesting facts on this beautiful berry and will give my Cranberry Mandarin Christmas Loaf recipe a try too.
+I hope you enjoy reading these interesting facts about this beautiful berry and do give the Cranberry Mandarin Christmas Loaf recipe a try too.

 CRANBERRY MANDARIN CHRISTMAS LOAF